 "UKVI CEFR threshold met" is the mandatory certification statement printed on Secure English Language Test (SELT) certificates confirming that your test performance satisfies the minimum CEFR level required for UK visa applications.
 It appears at every CEFR level you achieved or exceeded — so a B2 score will show "UKVI CEFR threshold met" at A1, A2, B1, and B2 all on the same certificate.
 Without this exact certification statement, UKVI will not accept your test results, even if your numerical score appears sufficient.
 This is why tests must be taken at SELT-approved centres rather than standard IELTS or Pearson centres.

-Statement of Changes HC 1691, laid on 5 March 2026, raises the English language requirement for Indefinite Leave to Remain from CEFR Level B1 to B2 with effect from 26 March 2027.
-The change applies across most settlement routes — Skilled Worker, Health and Care Worker, Spouse / Partner, Long Residence, Global Talent, Innovator Founder, and BN(O).
-Applications submitted before 26 March 2027 continue to be assessed at B1; applications on or after that date require B2 unless an exemption applies.
-The date that matters is the date the ILR application is submitted, not the date the qualifying residence period completes.
+There are two separate B2 changes.
+First, from 8 January 2026, first-time Skilled Worker, Scale-up, and HPI applicants must already prove B2 at entry (up from B1) — in force now.
+Second, HC 1691 (laid 5 March 2026) raises the ILR requirement from B1 to B2 from 26 March 2027 across most settlement routes — Skilled Worker, Health and Care Worker, Spouse / Partner, Long Residence, Global Talent, Innovator Founder, and BN(O).
+For settlement, the date that matters is when the ILR application is submitted, not when the qualifying period completes.

-For the Skilled Worker and Health and Care Worker routes, the minimum IELTS score is IELTS for UKVI (General Training) at 4.0 in each component — reading, writing, speaking, and listening — which corresponds to CEFR Level B1.
+For first-time Skilled Worker and Health and Care Worker applications from 8 January 2026, the minimum is IELTS for UKVI at 5.5 in each component — reading, writing, speaking, and listening — which corresponds to CEFR Level B2.
 You must take IELTS for UKVI (not standard IELTS) at a UKVI-approved SELT centre.
+Skilled Worker extensions remain at B1 (IELTS for UKVI 4.0 each).
 Healthcare professionals seeking NMC or GMC clinical registration face additional higher requirements (typically IELTS Academic 7.0+) imposed by the professional regulators separately from the visa English requirement.

 ILR (Indefinite Leave to Remain) currently requires CEFR Level B1 in speaking and listening for applications submitted up to and including 25 March 2027.
 From 26 March 2027 onwards, the requirement rises to B2 under Statement of Changes HC 1691.
 You can meet the current B1 requirement through IELTS Life Skills B1, Trinity GESE Grade 5, or equivalent approved SELTs.
 The B2 standard from 26 March 2027 will require IELTS for UKVI B2, Trinity GESE Grade 6 or 7, PTE Academic UKVI B2, or LanguageCert SELT B2 — note that IELTS Life Skills does not currently offer B2.